duskjs/dusk/README.md

 # ATM the compiling is a separated command:
 npm run compile

-# The npm implementation for launching:
+# To launch the application:
 npm run start
 ```
 We recommend that the compile command has been executed before the launch command has been used.